segmentio/segment-docs/src/engage/audiences/linked-audiences-braze.md

 ### Step 1: Set up a Braze action-based Delivery Campaign

-To take advantage of Linked Audiences, you must now take some additional steps in Braze to set up an action-based delivery campaign.
+To use Linked Audiences you must set up an action-based delivery campaign in Braze.

 In Braze, do the following: